Mohammed Adel: 2013 revolutionary activism

 In the initial stages of the trial, Mohammed Adel was being tried in absentia.
 However, shortly before the verdict was announced, he was forcibly seized by police during the course of a raid on the Egyptian Centre for Economic and Social Rights.
 Police smashed some computers while confiscating other computers, electronic equipment, and documents.
 They also assaulted and detained a number of individuals present at the scene.

-Hamdeen Sabahi has censured the court conviction sentencing Ahmed Maher, Mohamed Adel, and Ahmed Douma to three years in prison and a fine of LE50,000 and maintains that Interim President Adly Mansour should issue these and other detained individuals a pardon.
-The Constitution Party has expressed solidarity with the detainees and their families and requested that the interim President Adly Mansour issue a pardon to Ahmed Maher, Mohammed Adel, and Ahmed Douma, as well as to Loay Abdel Rahman, Omar Hussein, Islam Ahmed, and Nasser Ibrahim.
+Hamdeen Sabahi has censured the court conviction sentencing Ahmed Maher, Mohamed Adel, and Ahmed Douma to three years in prison and a fine of LE50,000 and maintains that interim president Adly Mansour should issue these and other detained individuals a pardon.
+The Constitution Party has expressed solidarity with the detainees and their families and requested that the interim president Adly Mansour issue a pardon to Ahmed Maher, Mohammed Adel, and Ahmed Douma, as well as to Loay Abdel Rahman, Omar Hussein, Islam Ahmed, and Nasser Ibrahim.

+Return to civil life

-Adel is strongly against the currently president Sisi.
-He describes his government as it injustice and bloody.
-Adel always calls for freedom for all detainees and prisoners activists.
+Following liberation Abel returned to civil life.
+He expressed opposition president Sisi, describing his government as injust and bloody.
+Adel regularly calls for freedom for all detainees and prisoners activists.

-Adel now struggles against the decision of selling the two islands "Tiran and Sanafir" to the Saudi kingdom.
+Adel opposed Egypt's decision of selling the two islands Tiran and Sanafir to the Saudi kingdom.